coding-laura/coding-laura.github.io/_posts/2020-07-12-backpacking-with-gil.md

 ##### Sleep System:

 This one ties into the warmth section because good sleep is king.
 I got Gilbert a sleeping pad to help with any rocks or twigs under the tent as well as to provide a layer of insulation from the cold ground.
 We use my sleeping bag as blanket to cover both of us.
-I currently have a mummy style sleeping pad that opens up wide enough to cover both of us but if he moves to the lower part of the tent then covering becomes a little difficult due to the design of the bag.
+I currently have a mummy style sleeping pad that opens up wide enough for us both but if he moves to the lower part of the tent then covering becomes a little difficult due to the design of the bag.
 A quilt may be a better solution.

-Overall Gil sleeps better when under the sleeping bag, if I pull it from him he starts getting up and turning around, once under it he goes back to resting very well.
-He's a hot furnace so even though the sleeping bag is not sealed, his heat keeps us both very comfortable.
+Overall Gil sleeps better when under the sleeping bag, if I pull it from over him he starts getting up and turning around, once under it he goes back to resting very well.
+He's a hot furnace so even though the sleeping bag is not sealed with the zipper, his heat keeps us both very comfortable.

 ##### Food: